teebes/tango-core/README.rst

 Specifics
 ---------

-* Tango deploys as a Python WSGI app.
+* Tango deploys as a Python WSGI app:

- * Tango complies with the WSGI web standard.
+ * complies with the WSGI web standard.
- * Most Tango deployments use mod_wsgi under Apache httpd.
+ * most deployments use mod_wsgi under Apache httpd.
- * Tango can also deploy under ISAPI interface on Microsoft's IIS platform.
+ * can also deploy under ISAPI interface on Microsoft's IIS platform.

 * Tango on a schedule, including: